Places for Eating Tax

 In the Village of Westmont, the Place for Eating Tax was one of the primary revenue sources used to secure bonds that allowed the Village to move forward with the most extensive street resurfacing program in the history of Westmont.

-Questions regarding this item and other budgetary matters should be forwarded to Spencer Parker via email.
+Questions regarding this item and other budgetary matters should be forwarded to Jamie Cunningham via email.

 Places for Eating Tax - Frequently Asked Questions